Q: What is included in the price of the cruise?

 Q: What types of accessibility options are available in cabins?

 A: There are a limited number of wheelchair accessible cabins available onboard the ship.
 For people that do not use a wheelchair but still need minimal assistance, bars and raised toilet seats can be accommodated in most cabins.
 In addition, disposal units for needles, refrigerators for medication, and oxygen tanks can be put into most cabins upon request.
-All of these items are available on a limited basis and should be requested in the Notes section of your reservation.
-If you have an accessibility need, please send an email to firstname.lastname@example.org.
+All these items are available on a limited basis and should be requested in the Notes section of your reservation.
+If you have an accessibility need, please send an email to firstname.lastname@example.org

 Q: How do I book shore excursions?

-A: You can purchase shore excursions on RCCL’s website once you receive your booking number and online check-in instructions for the cruise (approximately 3 to 4 weeks prior to the sailing date).
+A: You can purchase shore excursions on Royal Caribbean’s website once you receive your booking number and online check-in instructions for the cruise (approximately 3 to 4 weeks prior to the sailing date).
 GE will be providing information and group discounts on selected excursions available to GE guests only.
 Information will be provided 2-3 months before sailing.

 Q: Can I take pictures and video onboard?